Lawyers Value Brain Injury Cases in Illinois Truck Accidents

 2014; CALIFORNIA; $4,250,000 SETTLEMENT:

 The plaintiff in this incident was a middle-aged man riding a forklift when the defendant ran him over in a truck.
 Apparently, the victim was working outside moving large equipment for his company.
-The defendant did not see him or the forklift and, therefore, did not reduce his speed at all prior to colliding with him.
+The defendant did not see him or the forklift and, therefore, did not reduce his speed before colliding with him.

-The impact sent the plaintiff flying into the air and gave him a traumatic brain injury.
+The impact sent the plaintiff flying into the air causing a traumatic brain injury.
 He was in a coma for several weeks and suffered permanent disability and memory loss.
 The subsequent lawsuit charged the defendant truck driver for negligence by failing to reduce his speed, keep a proper lookout, and control his vehicle.
 Both sides settled this dispute for $4,250,000.

 Do You Have a Loved One Seriously Injured in a Trucking Accident?

-Rosenfeld Injury Lawyers appreciates the significance a serious injury from a truck accident has both on the individual and his or her family.
-Our attorneys regularly retain the services of experts in the fields of physical medicine and rehabilitation and economics to ensure the full extent of your injury is conveyed to a jury or insurance company evaluating your case.
-Contact our office for a free case review today and an attorney will be in touch with you shortly to discus your legal options.
+Rosenfeld Injury Lawyers LLC appreciates the significance a serious injury from a truck accident has both on the individual and his or her family.
+Our attorneys regularly retain the services of experts in the fields of physical medicine, rehabilitation, and economics to ensure the full extent of your injury is conveyed to a jury or insurance company evaluating your case.
+Contact our office for a free case review today and an attorney will be in touch with you shortly to discuss your legal options.